Nebius-Academy/boltz2-mk8s/tutorial.md

 ---

-## 4. Upload input data to the PVC
+## 4. Upload input data to shared filesystem

-In this section, you will copy all local Boltz-2 input files (YAMLs and MSAs) into the shared PersistentVolumeClaim so they are accessible to all jobs in the cluster.
+In this section, you will copy all local Boltz-2 input files (YAMLs and MSAs) into the shared filesystem so they are accessible to all jobs in the cluster.
 All input files for Boltz-2 are stored in the `data/` directory on your local machine.
-This directory contains **16 subdirectories** (`yamls_001` ... `yamls_016`) with prediction input YAML files, and one `msa/` directory with multiple sequence alignments:
+This directory contains 16 subdirectories (`yamls_001` ... `yamls_016`) with prediction input YAML files, and one `msa/` directory with a multiple sequence alignment:

 ```
 data/